yolier/dotfiles/README.md

 A few of my personal config files.

-Special thanks to Sacha Chua from which I've stolen some great packages ;)
+I gathered a lot of the configs from other people or organisations.
+Special thanks to all of them.
+Most of the time I've linked to the original resources inside the config files.

-Feel free to try out the configs.
+Feel free to try out everything.
-If you have tips for improvement, or you know some packages I don't use jet, please contact me at https://twitter.com/YoLieRYYI or write me an Email at: steffenschmid94(at)gmx(dot)de
+If you have tips for improvements, or you know some packages I don't use jet, please contact me at https://twitter.com/YoLieRYYI or write me an Email at: steffenschmid94(at)gmx(dot)de

 Published under the CC0 1.0 Universal License.